Children’s Law Center and IMPACT DC partner to improve asthma outcomes in Southeast D.C.

 “Through our medical-legal partnerships, our lawyers regularly work side by side with pediatricians to find and fix the root causes of a child’s health problem,” says Judith Sandalow, executive director of Children’s Law Center.
 “We’re thrilled that this partnership will empower us to reach more families and work to find data-driven solutions to the systemic issues of housing and asthma that our clients face each day.”

-Children’s Law Center has a 20-year history of helping children and their families—including one of every nine of the poorest children in the city’s poorest neighborhoods— tackle seemingly insurmountable problems each year.
+Children’s Law Center has a 20-year history of helping children and their families—including one of every nine of the children experiencing poverty in the city’s neighborhoods with incomes below the poverty line— tackle seemingly insurmountable problems each year.

 Children’s Law Center and IMPACT DC are among 19 community projects selected to participate in the BUILD Health Challenge.
 BUILD awards funding, capacity-building support and access to a national peer learning network.
 The program emphasizes cross-sector collaboration among local non-profit organizations, hospitals and public health departments to address upstream conditions that create opportunities for better health.
 BUILD selected Children’s Law Center and IMPACT DC because of their Bold, Upstream, Integrated, Local and Data-driven (BUILD) ideas to improve the health of Southeast D.C. residents.